famu8/blog/_posts/2024-12-06-MatthewEffect.md

 ---

 ## What Is the Matthew Effect?
-The term originates from Matthew 25:29:
+The term originates from Matthew 25:29.
-*"For to every one who has, more will be given, and he will have abundance; but from him who has not, even what he has will be taken away."*

 In modern terms, it means:
 - Those who already have an advantage (wealth, recognition, resources, or opportunity) are more likely to gain even more.